Registered Dietitians in Our Community

 Diabetes Education Centre

-These dietitians educate and counsel people who are living with diabetes or trying to prevent diabetes.
+Dietitians from the Diabetes Education Centre at St. Joseph’s Health Care London educate and counsel people who are living with diabetes or trying to prevent diabetes.
 This includes adults and children with Type 1 diabetes, Type 2 diabetes, and gestational diabetes.
-Contact the Diabetes Education Centre at St. Joseph’s Health Care London for more information.

 Eating Disorder Services

-London Health Science Centre’s Adult Eating Disorder Program and Child and Adolescent Eating Program are available to provide specialized treatment for people with eating disorders and their families.
-Dietitians in other settings may also be able to provide support for people with eating disorders.
+London Health Science Centre’s Adult Eating Disorder Program and Child and Adolescent Mental Health Care Program are available to provide specialized treatment for people with eating disorders and their families.
+Dietitians in other settings may also provide support for people with eating disorders.

-Dietitians working for Community Care Access Centres provide nutrition counselling and education in the home or residence of clients who meet eligibility criteria.
+Dietitians working for Home and Community Care Support Services provide nutrition counselling and education in the home or residence of clients who meet eligibility criteria.